DominicSamoes/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 6, C function that prints the chessboard.
 Task 7, C function that prints the sum of the two diagonals of a square matrix of integers.
 Task 8, C function that sets the value of a pointer to a char.
-Task 9, C file that contains the password for the crackme2 executable.
+Task 9, file that contains the password for the crackme2 executable.